varnish/Varnish-Book/varnish_book.rst

    There are several different director selection methods available, they are: random, round-robin, fallback, and hash.
    The next backend to be selected depends on the selection method.
-   You can specify the timeout before unsued backend connections are closed by setting the ``backend_idle_timeout`` parameter.
+   You can specify the timeout before unused backend connections are closed by setting the ``backend_idle_timeout`` parameter.
    How to tune this and other parameters is further explained in the `Tuning`_ section.

    A *round-robin* director takes only a backend list as argument.